Student Association Handbook

 • “Vice President Finance” means the Executive Officer responsible for the finances of the Student Association

-• “VP Events” means the Executive Officer who is the main contact for event planning
+• “Vice President Events” means the Executive Officer who is the main contact for event planning

 • These 3 executives will also be the 3 signing authorities for processing expense reimbursements for the course union finances.
 If the course union constitution refers to other titled executives being the signing authorities, the SUO will follow the specific course unions constitution.